mrbracchi/Awesome-ID/README.md

 ## Video Editing
 [OpenShot](https://www.openshot.org/)- A cross-platform, easy to use, quick to learn, and surprisingly powerful video editor.

+[Kdenlive](https://kdenlive.org/en/)- A powerful free and open source cross-platform video editing program made by the KDE community.
+Feature rich and production ready.

 ## Image Creation
 [Figma](https://www.figma.com/)- A vector graphics editor and prototyping tool which is primarily web-based, with additional offline features enabled by desktop applications for macOS and Windows.